marijanbrvar/Weather-App/README.md

 `API_KEY=[api key from AccuWeather app].`

 ### Setup
-`git clone git@github.com:marijanbrvar/Weather-App.git && cd Weather-App`
+`git clone git@github.com:marijanbrvar/Weather-App.git && cd Weather-App.`
 Run `npm install` to download dependencies.
 Execute shell command `npm run start` to run the application locally on your computer.
 ### Usage
-Wen application is opened in your web browser, TYpe city name in the input field and the result will show belove input field
+Wen application is opened in your web browser, TYpe city name in the input field, and the result will show below the input field.

 ## Authors